TsarFox/rebuild/README.md

 - [ ] Implement support for DEF files.
 - [ ] Implement support for MACT scripts.
 (Apparently quite similar to INI)
 - [ ] Implement support for RTS.
+  - Appears to be a Doom iwad, though I'm not sure what its purpose is.
 - [ ] Implement graphical output.
   - [ ] Write something using the kiss3d library to hold me over while I'm trying to learn the linear algebra required to write an actual renderer.
   - [ ] Implement something equivalent to the "classic" software renderer.